-In order to meet statutory deadlines, the Department is transitioning to reporting by fiscal year.
-Therefore, this report reflects statistical data from January 1, 2020, through June 30, 2020.
-During this reporting period, the California Highway Patrol received zero T Visa requests.
+During the fiscal year reporting period from July 1, 2020, through June 30, 2021, the California Highway Patrol received zero T Visa requests.

 The California Highway Patrol will continue to review all T Visa requests submitted and provide certifications as outlined in Section 679.11 of the California Penal Code.